Menditect/documentation/additional/01-howtos/test-api.md

 6. Place the Key that you also used when configuring in step 4.
 7. Cut the Location string from the REST call action and paste it into the ProductionURL parameter.
 8. The microflow could throw an Exception.
 Place an error handler that shows the error message.
-9. The result should look like this:
+9. The result should look like this:<br/>
 ![Option with actual REST API](images/test-api-6.png)

 ### Using MTA to set stubbed JSON instead of the configuration page